msuiche/LiveCloudKd/README.md

 This is fork of LiveCloudKd early developped by Matt Suiche (@msuiche) - https://github.com/comaeio/LiveCloudKd

+## LiveCloudKd (2022).

-LiveCloudKd is tool, that allows your connect to Hyper-V guest VM with kd.exe or WinDBG.exe (using EXDi plugin).
+LiveCloudKd is tool, that allows your connect to Hyper-V guest VM with kd.exe or WinDBG.exe and WinDBG with modern UI (ex.
+WinDBG Preview) (using EXDi plugin).
 Tool uses Hyper-V memory manager plugin for operations with Hyper-V memory.

 It has additional options in compare with LiveKd from Sysinternals Suite: